Student Internship Program

 - To start the process, fill out the student application form and turn it in with your résumé and copy of your DegreeWorks to Dr. Burns in CIS 3114.
 The best time to do this is in the semester proceeding the one in which you wish to intern.
 You do not need to have secured an internship at this point.

 - Send your application materials (cover letter, résumé, etc.) to prospective intern sponsors.
-We will soon have a database of internships available to help you with this process.
+You can search for internship opportunities on smcinternships.com or elsewhere.